mishtynegi/GAN-Inpainting-Paper-Study-Project/README.md

 ```

 To run this, modify _inpaint.yml_ to point to your data sets located above (see our _inpaint.yml_ file for an example with the ‘dtd’ data set).
-Details for creating an flist file can be found here.
+A script to generate the required flist files is provided as well (see _training_flist_creation.py_), inspired by code found [here](https://github.com/JiahuiYu/generative_inpainting/issues/15).

 Once the properties have been set, run the following command in the GenerativeInpainting directory:
 ```